Sunarker/JLDA/README.md

 JLDA is a model extended from LDA.

-It works better than LDA in the case of there are two factors that affects the word generation.
+It works better than LDA in the case of there are two factors that affects the word generation, since two factors are in the collaborative learning.
+When the view from one factor is sparse, the other view can introduce some auxiliary information to it.

 ------------------------------------------------------------------------